liquity/dev/README.md

 ## Project Structure

 ### Directories
-- `papers` - Whitepaper and math papers: a proof of Liquity's trove order invariant, and a derivation of the scalable Stability Pool staking formula
+- `papers` - Whitepaper and math papers: a proof of Fluidity's trove order invariant, and a derivation of the scalable Stability Pool staking formula
-- `packages/dev-frontend/` - Liquity Developer UI: a fully functional React app used for interfacing with the smart contracts during development
+- `packages/dev-frontend/` - Fluidity Developer UI: a fully functional React app used for interfacing with the smart contracts during development
-- `packages/fuzzer/` - A very simple, purpose-built tool based on Liquity middleware for randomly interacting with the system
+- `packages/fuzzer/` - A very simple, purpose-built tool based on Fluidity middleware for randomly interacting with the system
 - `packages/lib-base/` - Common interfaces and classes shared by the other `lib-` packages
-- `packages/lib-ethers/` - [Ethers](https://github.com/ethers-io/ethers.js/)-based middleware that can read Liquity state and send transactions
+- `packages/lib-ethers/` - [Ethers](https://github.com/ethers-io/ethers.js/)-based middleware that can read Fluidity state and send transactions
-- `packages/lib-react/` - Components and hooks that React-based apps can use to view Liquity contract state
+- `packages/lib-react/` - Components and hooks that React-based apps can use to view Fluidity contract state
-- `packages/lib-subgraph/` - [Apollo Client](https://github.com/apollographql/apollo-client)-based middleware backed by the Liquity subgraph that can read Liquity state
+- `packages/lib-subgraph/` - [Apollo Client](https://github.com/apollographql/apollo-client)-based middleware backed by the Fluidity subgraph that can read Fluidity state
 - `packages/providers/` - Subclassed Ethers providers used by the frontend
-- `packages/subgraph/` - [Subgraph](https://thegraph.com) for querying Liquity state as well as historical data like transaction history
+- `packages/subgraph/` - [Subgraph](https://thegraph.com) for querying Fluidity state as well as historical data like transaction history
 - `packages/contracts/` - The backend development folder, contains the Hardhat project, contracts and tests
 - `packages/contracts/contracts/` - The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `packages/contracts/tests/` - Python test suite for the system.
 Tests run in Brownie
-- `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Liquity operations under various scenarios
+- `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Fluidity operations under various scenarios
 - `packages/contracts/fuzzTests/` - Echidna tests, and naive "random operation" tests
 - `packages/contracts/migrations/` - contains Hardhat script for deploying the smart contracts to the blockchain
 - `packages/contracts/utils/` - external Hardhat and node scripts - deployment helpers, gas calculators, etc

-Backend development is done in the Hardhat framework, and allows Liquity to be deployed on the Hardhat EVM network for fast compilation and test execution.
+Backend development is done in the Hardhat framework, and allows Fluidity to be deployed on the Hardhat EVM network for fast compilation and test execution.

 ### Branches